Sage-Bionetworks-IT/organizations-infra/org-formation/090-systems-manager/README.md

 but it's general enough that it can be used to run other scripts on other machines.
 It allows passing in script parameters as key-value pairs which are passed to the script as environment variables.

+Note that this automation does not specify how EC2 instances are appropriately tagged but a likely approach is to specify the tags in the CloudFormation template that deploys the instances.

 ### Deployments

 The templates for setting up the AWS system manager are deployed